-· Maternity care

-You do not need to precertify a maternity admission for a routine delivery.
-However, if your medical condition requires you to stay more than 48 hours after a vaginal delivery or 96 hours after a cesarean section, then your physician or the hospital must contact us for precertification of additional days.
-Further, if your baby stays after you are discharged, then your physician or the hospital must contact us within 2 business days for precertification of additional days for your baby.

-If your hospital stay needs to be extended: If your hospital stay - including for maternity care - needs to be extended, you, your representative, your physician or the hospital must ask us to approve the additional days.

-What happens when you do not follow the precertification rules

-If no one contacts us, we will decide whether the hospital stay was medically necessary.

-- If we determine that the stay was medically necessary, we will pay the inpatient charges, less the \$500 penalty. - If we determine that it was not medically necessary for you to be an inpatient, we will not pay inpatient hospital benefits.
-We will only pay for any covered medical supplies and services that are otherwise payable on an outpatient basis.

 If we denied the precertification request, we will not pay inpatient hospital benefits.
 We will only pay for any covered medical supplies and services that are otherwise payable on an outpatient basis.

-When we precertified the admission but you remained in the hospital beyond the number of days we approved and did not get the additional days precertified, then:

-- For the part of the admission that was medically necessary, we will pay inpatient benefits, but - For the part of the admission that was not medically necessary, we will pay only medical services and supplies otherwise payable on an outpatient basis and will not pay inpatient benefits.
+When we precertified the admission but you remained in the hospital beyond the number of days we approved and did not get the additional days precertified, then: • For the part of the admission that was medically necessary, we will pay inpatient benefits, but; • For the part of the admission that was not medically necessary, we will pay only medical services and supplies otherwise payable on an outpatient basis and will not pay inpatient benefits.
+Exceptions: You do not need precertification in these cases: Ĩ • You are admitted to a hospital or residential treatment center outside the 50 United States.

-Exceptions:

-You do not need precertification in these cases:

-- You are admitted to a hospital or residential treatment center outside the 50 United States.
 However, the Plan will review all services to establish medical necessity.
-We may request medical records in order to determine medical necessity. - You have another group health insurance policy that is the primary payor for the hospital stay. - Medicare Part A is the primary payor for the hospital stay.
-Note: If you exhaust your Medicare hospital benefits and do not want to use your Medicare lifetime reserve days or you have no Medicare lifetime reserve days left, then we will become the primary payor and you must precertify.
+We may request medical records in order to determine medical necessity. • You have another group health insurance policy that is the primary payor for the hospital stay. • Medicare Part A is the primary payor for the hospital stay.
+Note: If you exhaust your Medicare hospital benefits and do not want to use your Medicare lifetime reserve days or you have no Medicare lifetime reserve days left, then we will become the primary payor and you must precertify. • Other services Other services require precertification, preauthorization, concurrent review or prior authorization.
+You, your representative, your doctor, or treating facility must call us at 1-800-593-2354 (except for prior authorization on prescription drugs - see below) before the admission or care, such as: • High End Radiology procedures (CT Scan, PET Scan, MRI) (see page 26); • Chemotherapy and radiation therapy (see page 31); • Home health care (see page 36); • Hospice care (see page 49); • Organ/tissue transplants (see page 43); • Skilled nursing facility admission (see page 49); and • Mental health and substance abuse treatment (see page 53).
+Prescription drugs (see pages 56 and 60).

-· Other services

-Other services require precertification or prior authorization.
-You, your representative, your doctor, or treating facility must call us at 1-800-593-2354 (except for prior authorization on prescription drugs - see below) before the admission or care, such as:

-- High End Radiology procedures (CT Scan, PET Scan, MRI) (see page 25); - Chemotherapy and radiation therapy (see page 29); - Home health care (see pages 33-34); - Hospice care (see page 46); - Organ/tissue transplants (see pages 40-42); - Skilled nursing facility admission (see page 45); and - Mental health and substance abuse treatment (see pages 49-51). - Prescription drugs (see pages 54 and 56-58).
 Some medications are not covered unless you receive approval through a coverage review (prior authorization).
 This review uses Plan rules based on FDA-approved prescribing and safety information, clinical guidelines and uses that are considered reasonable, safe, and effective.
 To find out if your medication requires prior authorization, contact Medco Health Solutions, Inc. (Medco), the Plan's Pharmacy Benefit Manager at 1-800-818-6717 (TDD: 1-800-759-1089 for the hearing impaired).

-If no one contacted us for specified services such as Home health care, Hospice care, Skilled nursing facility care, or Mental health and substance abuse care, we will pay a reduced benefit as referenced in the appropriate benefit section.
+If no one contacted us for specified services such as Home health care, Hospice care or Skilled nursing facility care we will pay a reduced benefit as referenced in the appropriate benefit section.
 Note: We do not require precertification, preauthorization, or concurrent review if you receive treatment outside the 50 United States.
 However, the Plan will review all services to establish medical necessity.
 We may request medical records in order to determine medical necessity.